qualiaMachine/Intro_GCP_for_ML/episodes/07-Training-models-in-VertexAI-GPUs.md

 - One file can hold multiple arrays (`X_train`, `y_train`).
 - Natural fit for `torch.utils.data.Dataset` / `DataLoader`.
 - **Cloud-friendly:** compressed `.npz` files reduce upload and download times and minimize GCS egress costs.
 Because each `.npz` is a single binary object, reading it from Google Cloud Storage (GCS) requires only one network call—much faster and cheaper than streaming many small CSVs or images individually.
-- **Efficient data movement:** when you launch a Vertex AI training job, GCS objects referenced in your script (for example, `gs://.../train_data.npz`) are automatically staged to the job’s VM or container at runtime.
+- **Efficient data movement:** when you launch a Vertex AI training job, GCS objects referenced in your script (for example, `gs://.../train_data.npz`) are automatically staged to the job's VM or container at runtime.
 Vertex copies these objects into its local scratch disk before execution, so subsequent reads (e.g., `np.load(...)`) occur from local storage rather than directly over the network.
 For small-to-medium datasets, this happens transparently and incurs minimal startup delay.
 - **Reproducible binary format:** unlike CSV, `.npz` preserves exact dtypes and shapes, ensuring identical results across different environments and containers.
 - Each GCS object read or listing request incurs a small per-request cost; using a single `.npz` reduces both the number of API calls and associated latency.